tableau/TabPy/server.md

 ##Setup on Windows
 On Windows you can use the script `setup.bat` to install TabPy from scratch.

+Start by clicking on the green **clone or download** button in the upper right corner on TabPy repository landing page and downloading the zip file.
+After unzipping, navigate to the folder containing `setup.bat` using Windows command line and type `setup.bat`.

 The script carries out the following steps: